NourdotSiwar/FreeCodeCampCommunityBoard/README.md

 Submitted by: **Nour Siwar**

-This web app: **This Board Community provides different resourcesfor beginners to learn coding on different languages using videos from FreeCodeCamp organization.**
+This web app: **This Board Community provides different resources for beginners to learn coding on different languages using videos from FreeCodeCamp organization.**

 Time spent: **6** hours spent in total